Bank of Baroda: 1970s

 In 1972, BoB acquired Bank of India's operations in Uganda.
 Two years later, BoB opened a branch each in Dubai and Abu Dhabi.

 Back in India, in 1975, BoB acquired the majority shareholding and management control of Bareilly Corporation Bank (est. 1954) and Nainital Bank (est. in 1922), both in Uttar Pradesh and Uttarakhand respectively.
 Since then, Nainital Bank has expanded to Uttarakhand, Uttar Pradesh, Haryana, Rajasthan and Delhi state.
 Right now BoB have 99% shareholding in Nainital Bank.

 International expansion continued in 1976 with the opening of a branch in Oman and another in Brussels.
 The Brussels branch was aimed at Indian firms from Mumbai (Bombay) engaged in diamond cutting and jewellery having business in Antwerp, a major center for diamond cutting.

 Two years later, BoB opened a branch in New York and another in the Seychelles.
 Then in 1979, BoB opened a branch in Nassau, the Bahamas.

 1980s

 In 1980, BoB opened a branch in Bahrain and a representative office in Sydney, Australia.
 BoB, Union Bank of India and Indian Bank established IUB International Finance, a licensed deposit taker, in Hong Kong.
 Each of the three banks took an equal share.
 Eventually (in 1999), BoB would buy out its partners.

 A second consortium or joint-venture bank followed in 1985.
 BoB (20%), Bank of India (20%), Central Bank of India (20%) and ZIMCO (Zambian government; 40%) established Indo-Zambia Bank in Lusaka.
 That same year BoB also opened an Offshore Banking Unit (OBU) in Bahrain (Gulf).

-Back in India, in 1988, BoB acquired Traders Bank, which had a network of 34 branches in Delhi.
+Back in India, in 1988, BoB amalgamated Traders Bank (established 1947 in Delhi), that had a network of 34 branches in Delhi.
+The Reserve Bank had mandated the amalgamation.